kevinoc554/spellbook/README.md

     - A hero image displays on each of the site's pages, at the top of the content and under the navigation bar.
     - The image chosen for this jumbotron is the cover artwork of the official Dungeons & Dragons Player Handbook, used here as part of the Fan Site Kit.
     - This provides a visual consistency; not only across the pages of the site but also with the official D&D products, with which the users will already be familiar.
+- Return to Top Button
+    - A return to top button is present on each page on the site, which allows the user to navigate back to the top of the content with ease from any point on the page.
+    - The button is initially hidden, and fades into view when the user begins to scroll down the page.
+    - Clicking on the button will cause the viewport to smoothly scroll back to the top.
 - Footer
     - The footer, which is present on all pages of the site, provides links to the site owner's social media pages, along with a link to the project's GitHub repository.
 All these links open in a new browser tab, allowing the user to navigate back to this site with ease.
     - Also in the footer, the user will find links to the site's About page, which they can follow to find out more about how the project works.
 The different links will direct the user to the different headings on the About page, allowing the user to navigate directly to the topic that interests them.
-    - Lastly, the footer also contains some legal disclaimer text, which states that Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC, and provides links to both the Fan Site Kit and to Wizard's own site.
+    - Lastly, the footer also contains some legal disclaimer text, which states that Wizards of the Coast, Dungeons & Dragons, and their logos are trademarks of Wizards of the Coast LLC and provides links to both the Fan Site Kit and to Wizard's own site.
 ## Homepage Features
 - Instructions
     - The first time a user visit's the site, a set of instructions will appear under the hero image.